signofthefour/signofthefour.github.io/_posts/2020-08-23-Dockerfile.md

 ## Conclusion

-Now, you can write a Docker file for yourself with all the above knowlegde.
+Now, you can write a Dockerfile for yourself with all the above knowlegde.
 Go to the next post for how to build and run an image.